joshnieuwstad/specno-dev-event/Question5/README.md

 Please share a time when you faced an unexpected challenge (inside or outside of the work place).
 How did you overcome this challenge?

-"Whenever I am stuck on aproblem, I try to get out of the room and do something else.
-Most of the time go on a run or to the gym."
+"Whenever I am stuck on a problem, I try to get out of the room and do something else.
+Most of the time, I go on a run or to the gym."

 ## Accountability